General Documentation Guidelines for Students with Disabilities

-Students seeking academic accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 should register with Sam Houston State University's Services for Students with Disabilities (SSD) Office located in the Lee Drain North Annex building (next to Farrington).
-In order for students with disabilities to be eligible for academic accommodations and adjustments, they need to provide documentation that shows evidence of a "substantially limiting" disability as defined by the federal legislation noted above.
-This documentation must be from a qualified professional who is licensed or certified to diagnose the disability in question.
-All tests used to document eligibility must be technically sound and standardized.
-All documentation should be recent enough to reflect the student's current level of functioning and contain, at a minimum, the following:
+Students seeking accommodations under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act (ADA) of 1990, as amended, should register with the SHSU Services for Students with Disabilities (SSD) Office located in the Lee Drain Annex, Huntsville Campus.
+In order for students with disabilities to be eligible for accommodations at SHSU, they must provide SSD with documentation of a disability, i.e., a mental or physical impairment that substantially limits one or more major life activities.
+The documentation must be from a qualified professional who is licensed or certified to diagnose the disability in question.
+All tests used to document the disability must be technically sound and standardized.
+Documentation should be recent enough to reflect the student's current level of functioning and include the following:

 - A specific diagnostic statement identifying the disability including severity and date of current diagnostic evaluation.

-- Information concerning the impact of the disability on the educational setting including a description of the functional limitations due to the disability.
+- A description of the student’s functional limitations in the educational setting due to the disability.

-- The documentation must be on letterhead, typed, dated, signed, and include the evaluator's name, address, telephone number, and professional credentials.
+- The evaluator's name, address, telephone number, and professional credentials.

-SSD does not provide evaluation services.
-It is the responsibility of the student to pay for the cost of an evaluation from an outside source.
+SSD does not provide or fund evaluation services.
+The student is responsible for obtaining and paying the cost of an evaluation from a qualified professional.

-1. Testing must be comprehensive.
+1. Documentation of a Learning Disability should include the following information:1.
+Testing must be comprehensive.
 It is not acceptable to administer only one test for the purpose of diagnosis.
-Minimally, domains to be addressed must include, but are not limited to:
+Domains to be addressed should include but are not limited to:

 a.
 Psycho-educational and medical history.

 c.
-Achievement tests in standard scores.
+Academic achievement tests in standard scores.
 Current levels of functioning in reading, mathematics, and written language are required.
-Acceptable instruments include Woodcock-Johnson Psycho-educational Battery – Revised: Tests of Achievement and Wechsler Individual Achievement Test (WIAT).
-The Wide Range Achievement Test-3 (WRAT-3) is not a comprehensive measure of achievement and, therefore, is not suitable as the sole measure of achievement.
+Preferred instruments include the Woodcock Johnson Tests of Achievement and the Wechsler Individual Achievement Test (WIAT).
+The Wide Range Achievement Test (WRAT) is not a comprehensive measure of achievement and, therefore, is not acceptable as the sole measure of achievement.

 d.
-Cognitive processing abilities tests in standard scores.
-Specific areas of information processing (e.g., short- and long-term memory, sequential memory, auditory and visual perception/processing, and processing speed) must be assessed.
-Information from subtests on the WAIS or clusters on the Woodcock-Johnson Tests of Cognitive Ability may be used to address these areas.
+Cognitive processing abilities in standard scores.
+Specific areas of information processing (e.g., short- and long-term memory, sequential memory, auditory and visual perception/processing, and processing speed) should be assessed.
+Information from subtests or clusters of the WAIS or the Woodcock-Johnson Tests of Cognitive Abilities may be used to evaluate functioning in these domains.

-2. Actual test scores must be provided in standard score format.
-The assessment must show evidence of discrepancies and intra-individual differences that results in substantial functional limitations to learning.
-There must be clear and specific evidence and identification of a learning disability.
-Individual "learning styles" and "learning differences" in and of themselves do not constitute a learning disability.
+2. Actual test scores must be provided in standard-score format based on age norms.
+The assessment must present evidence of normative deficits in academic skills that result in substantial functional limitations in learning.
+There must be clear and specific evidence and identification of a Learning Disability.
+Individual "learning styles" and "learning differences" alone do not constitute a Learning Disability.